ncmreynolds/retroTerm/documentation/readme.md

 ## Z-order

 There is no configurable Z-order (yet), only an implicit one based on higher widget IDs being 'higher'.
-It is therefore considering this when creating new widgets as until IDs are re-used, they will be allocated in ascending numerical order.
+You should consider this when creating new widgets as until IDs are re-used, they will be allocated in ascending numerical order.

 Overlapping widgets are discouraged as it will cause much redrawing on the terminal, but it does work.